 It uses IEEE Std 802.1X-2020 to authenticate if IEEE 802.1X authentication is not performed before association, as described in 12.6.8 (RSNA establishment in an infrastructure BSS) and 12.6.9 (RSNA authentication in an IBSS), FT protocol to authenticate as described in 13.5 (FT protocol) or uses FILS authentication to authenticate as described in 12.11 (Authentication for FILS).

-If EDP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME programs the PGTK into the MAC for anonymization of individually addressed frames.
+If EDP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME programs the PGTK into the MAC for frame anonymization (#645).

 If an RSNA is based on a PSK or password in an infrastructure BSS, an SME establishes an RSNA as follows:

-If EDP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME programs the PGTK into the MAC for anonymization of individually addressed frames.
+If EDP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME programs the PGTK into the MAC for frame anonymization(#645).

 If an RSNA allows for confidentiality only (no authentication) in an infrastructure BSS, an SME establishes an RSNA as follows:

-If EDP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME programs the PGTK into the MAC for anonymization of individually addressed frames.
+If EDP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME programs the PGTK into the MAC for frame anonymization (#645).

 If an RSNA uses PASN authentication, an RSNA capable the STA establishes an RSNA asdescribed in 12.13 (Preassociation security negotiation(11az)).